Technical Notes |

 Before you install a Reflection evaluation product, you must save your customized Reflection settings if you want to restore your previous Reflection installation after you complete the evaluation process.
-This technical note describes how to save customized Reflection settings and how to restore the settings once you reinstall Reflection 8.0.2 or higher.
+This technical note describes how to save customized Reflection settings and how to restore the settings once you reinstall Reflection 13.0 - 14.x.

 Attachmate recommends that you install evaluation software on a test machine and not on your production computer.
 If that is not possible, the information in this technical note will help you save customized settings and restore your Reflection installation after you evaluate the latest version of Reflection.